remind101/newrelic/README.md

 A small convenience layer that sits on top of [newrelic-go-agent](https://github.com/paulsmith/newrelic-go-agent), to make it easy to create transactions for NewRelic in Go.

+## Caveats

+This is alpha software.
+It has not been tested in a production environment, or any environment for that matter.

+## Installing

+You'll need to install the nr_agent_sdk first.
+Have a look at the Dockerfile as an example.

 ## Example Usage

 ``` golang